bcwood/alaskahikesearch-11ty/hikes/horseshoe-lake-trail.md

 submittedBy: Holly and Wah
 rating: 3
 difficultyRating: Easy
-difficultyDescription: ''
+difficultyDescription: ""
 connectedHikes: []
 milesOneWay: 2.0
 milesFromAnchorage: 236.0
 directionsFromAnchorage: north of Anchorage in Denali National Park
 elevationGain:
 seasonDescription: June to August (park closes in mid-September)
 mapFilename: horse-lake-trail-topo.jpg
 topoFilename:
 elevationFilename:
 gpxFilename:
 bannerImage: horseshoe-lake-trail1
 attachments: []
 trailheads: []
-tags: ['hikes', 'denali-national-park']
+tags: ["hikes", "denali-national-park"]
 layout: layouts/hike.njk
 ---

 The best view of the "horseshoe" shape of the lake is seen from a lookout about a mile in.
 This was a pleasant & convenient hike, accessed from the visitors center.
 We saw people of all ages on the trail.

 Keep a lookout for the beaver & lodge, which are best seen before you reach the end of the trail!